panditpooja/spotify-end-to-end-data-engineering-aws-project/README.md

 # Personal Project - ETL Data Pipeline on AWS Cloud: Orchestrating Spotify Data Flow with Python

 ### Introduction:
 In this project, I build an ETL (Extract, Transform, Load) pipeline using the Spotify API on AWS cloud.
-The pipeline will retrieve data from the Spotify API, transform it too a desired format and load it into an AWS data store.
+The pipeline will retrieve data from the Spotify API, transform it to a desired format and load it into an AWS data store.

 ### Architecture:
 ![Architecture diagram](https://github.com/panditpooja/spotify-end-to-end-data-engineering-project/blob/dev/Spotify_Data_Pipeline_Architecture.PNG)